Efferent-Health/efferent-health.github.io/ReleaseNotes/eVue5.23/index.md

 ### Improvement of image rendering

-Image rendering has been improved, including the use of high quality attributes.
+Image rendering has been improved, as well as the presentation of low and high resolution images by applying quality attribute correction and eliminating the grainy effect.

 ## Bug Fixes